gvwilson/sensibleadventures/arecibo/arecibo.md

 **L3 / Actual minus 895 years**
 <!-- 2125 CE -->

-"have y'all inned this emma's blurb?"
-Red asks.
-"the seawall failed again."
+"seawall's failed again," Red says.
 They don't need to say which seawall---they were born and raised in Manhattan.
 They didn't need to tell the others it had failed, either.
-Everyone scans the news from Earth constantly, hoping not to see anywhere they know mentioned.
+Everyone scans the news from Earth constantly, hoping not to see a mention of anywhere they know.

 Blue sucks the last few drops of water from a drinking bag and tucks it neatly in their pocket.
-"so are they finally going to evacuate?"
+"so they finally going to evac?"

 Red shrugs,
 then reaches out to stabilize themself against the wall.